mavlink/MAVSDK-docs/en/faq.md

 Over time we have sometimes moved functionality from plugins to the core if it was exposed in multiple plugins (e.g. mission upload/download has been moved to the core so it can be used in the Mission plugin as well as the MissionRaw and Geofence plugins.

-### What is the difference between unit and integration tests?

-The unit tests are only concerned with one class or function.
-The integration tests combine multiple plugins and execute against a real system (e.g. PX4 SITL).

 ### Can MAVSDK run on an embedded platform / microcontroller

 MAVSDK is generally written a bit higher level, geared towards ARM devices such as a Raspberry Pi, smartphone or faster/better.